nodejs/security-wg/processes/cve_management_process.md

   add details on process once we've done the first one.

-# CVE Management processes for Node.js vulnerabilities
+# CVE Management process for Node.js vulnerabilities

 When the Node.js team is going announce a new vulnerability the following steps are used to to assign, announce and report a CVE.